hbwddl/hbwddl.github.io/_pages/codepage.md

 [Density Generator in RShiny](https://hbwaddel.shinyapps.io/GenerateDensity/) :
 [Github Repository](https://github.com/hbwddl/spatial-density-generator/)

-BIOS 591P Spring 2022 R Materials
+BIOS 591P R Materials
 ------
-For my TA duties for BIOS 591P, I translate SAS analyses into R code for students who opt to learn R programming.
+For my TA duties for BIOS 591P (Biostatistical Methods II), I translate SAS analyses into R code for students who opt to learn R programming.
+These files were used in the Spring 2022 semester.
+More information can be found on my teaching page.

 [Github Repository](https://github.com/hbwddl/BIOS-591P-2022)